ishivvers/1907ChicagoCubs/readme.md

 ---------------------------------------
 ### sketch ###

-- We should chat about strategies, and start submitting models this week.
+- We submitted the models as built by the script <code>isaac/final_models.py</code>.
+- Each submission consisted of predictions from one model built for each MESONET point, based on features calculated for the nearest 9 GEFS gridpoints.
+- We did ok; at least we beat all of the benchmarks!

 ---------------------------------------
 ### to do ###

-- clone the GitHub repo
- - develop on your local computer in your folder, then pull/push to GitHub (so others can see the code)
- - science
+- nothing